 The initial portion of Interstate 11 built is the Hoover Dam Bypass, a four mile stretch of freeway traversing the El Dorado Mountains and Colorado River Canyon east of Boulder.
-Signed currently at U.S, 93, the four lane freeway shifted through traffic away from Hoover Dam onto the nearby Mike O'Callaghan - Pat Tillman Memorial Bridge.
+Signed currently as U.S, 93, the four lane freeway shifted through traffic away from Hoover Dam onto the nearby Mike O'Callaghan - Pat Tillman Memorial Bridge.
 The twin-rib concrete arch span opened to traffic on October 19, 2010.

 The succeeding section of Interstate 11 under construction is the Boulder City Bypass.
 Split into two phases, Phase 2 involves a new terrain route looping 12.5 miles southwest from the interchange with Nevada 172 to Boulder City Municipal Airport (BVU) and the U.S. 95 expressway leading south toward Laughlin.
-Under the direction of the Regional Transportation Commission (RTC) of Southern Nevada, the design-build contract for work here was awarded in January 2015, with run scheduled for completion in 2018.
+Under the direction of the Regional Transportation Commission (RTC) of Southern Nevada, the design-build contract for work here was awarded in January 2015, and is scheduled for completion in 2018.

 Phase 1 of the Boulder City Bypass project extends the RTC portion of the bypass north from U.S. 95 to Railroad Pass, and upgrades a portion of U.S. 93 & 95 northwest to Interstate 515.
 Costing $83 million, work on the 2.5 mile section broke ground in May 2015 and runs through January 2018.
 It includes a new parclo interchange for Railroad Pass Hotel & Casino, and a south side frontage road leading back to Dawson Avenue in Henderson.

 The future travel lanes of Interstate 11 ran along the west side of the old U.S. 93 & 95 roadway at Railroad Pass.
 Southbound U.S. 93 & 95 shifted to the new roadway on August 15, 2017.7 Photo taken 07/21/17.